Fiat Trattori

-Fiat Trattori S.p.A. was a Fiat group company founded in 1919, and was a constructor of agricultural equipment, tractors in particular.
+FIAT Trattori S.p.A. was a FIAT group company founded in 1919 that was a constructor of agricultural equipment, tractors in particular.
 Over its decades of history, it established itself as Italy's leading constructor and one of the biggest in Europe; in 1991, it took over Ford-New Holland and adopted its name to increase its status on the world markets.
-In 1999, New Holland acquired Case Corporation to create CNH Global, in which Fiat Industrial was the majority shareholder until the two firms merged to create CNH Industrial in 2013.
+In 1999, New Holland acquired Case Corporation to create CNH Global, in which FIAT Industrial was the majority shareholder until the two firms merged to create CNH Industrial in 2013.